BA in MWGS

 MWGS is a field with a strong focus on women's and diversity issues.
 Texas Woman's has built a national reputation as a leader in the field of Women’s and Gender Studies.

-Our MA program is the first free-standing master’s MWGS program in the Dallas Fort-Worth area and our PhD program is the first doctoral program in the state of Texas and south-central region of the US.
+Our MA program is the first free-standing master’s MWGS program in the Dallas Fort-Worth area, and our PhD program is the first doctoral program in Texas and the south-central region of the US.

 Career opportunities